Cyphrme/Tree/README.md

 ### Structure
-Input seed is a random number of the same size as the digest algorithm's output.
+Input seed is a random number of the same size as the digest algorithm's output, termed the hash size.
 The identity (id) of the seed is the digest of the seed.
-Branch digests are calculated by appending a sequential nonce, e.g. byte 0, byte 1, ..., to the seed and hashing.
-Because a sequential nonce is used, any branch can quickly be calculated by position in the tree.
+Branch digests are calculated by appending a sequential nonce, encoded as big endian bytes(s), to the seed and hashing.

-The digest calculation step appends an integer encoded as little endian byte(s), the least significant byte is to the left, denoting branch number.
-Also note that the identity of the seed is not apart of the branch.

 	S ─(S)────────► ID
 	│